CrowdStrike/falcon-integration-gateway/fig/backends/cloudtrail_lake/README.md

 [cloudtrail_lake]
 # AWS CloudTrail Lake section is applicable only when CLOUDTRAIL_LAKE backend is enabled in the [main] section.

 # Uncomment to provide the Channel ARN.
-Alternatively, use CHANNEL_ARN env variable.
+Alternatively, use CLOUDTRAIL_LAKE_CHANNEL_ARN env variable.
 #channel_arn =
 ```